Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Stacking of CMB temperature and polarization data

 \subsubsection{Covariance analysis}

-We have also tried a different, more general approach to the problem by focusing on the following question: what should we expect in the $Q_\mathrm{r}$/$U_\mathrm{r}$ stacking signal, if the GR08 temperature signal were originated purely from primordial anisotropies?
+We have also tried a different, more general approach to the problem by focusing on the following question: what should we expect in the $Q_\mathrm{r}$/$U_\mathrm{r}$ stacking signal, if the GR08 temperature signal originates purely from primordial anisotropies?

-To answer this question, we perform a set of 100,000 simulations of CMB $T$, $Q$ and $U$ maps, using the \Planck\ best-fit cosmological model as input.
+To answer this question, we perform a set of 100\,000 simulations of CMB $T$, $Q$, and $U$ maps, using the \Planck\ best-fit cosmological model as input.
 For each one of these sets of maps, we derive the $T$, $Q_\mathrm{r}$, and $U_\mathrm{r}$ stacked images corresponding to the 50 sky positions of the 50 voids of the GR08 catalogue (in order to keep the same, potentially relevant, configuration of positions in the sky).
-For these images, we derive the radial and photometry profiles, and end up with a collection of 2 (temperature and photometry) $\times3$ ($T$, $Q_\mathrm{r}$, $U_\mathrm{r}$) $\times$ 100,000 profiles.
-More precisely, for each one of the 100,000 sets of CMB $T$, $Q$ and $U$ maps, we can construct the corresponding vector in which we put end to end the three radial profiles (of the $T$, $Q_\mathrm{r}$, $U_\mathrm{r}$ stacked images) and the three photometry profiles.
-Using these 100,000 vectors, we construct a covariance matrix $M_{ij}$, which contain the covariance between any combination of angular scales of any of the $T$/$Q_\mathrm{r}$/$U_\mathrm{r}$ profiles.
-We also derive the correlation matrix $N_{ij}$, defined as : $N_{ij} = M_{ij}/\sqrt{M_{ii} M_{jj}}$.
+For these images, we derive the radial and photometry profiles, and end up with a collection of 2 (temperature and photometry) $\times$ 3 ($T$, $Q_\mathrm{r}$, $U_\mathrm{r}$) $\times$ 100\,000 profiles.
+More precisely, for each one of the 100\,000 sets of CMB $T$, $Q$ ,and $U$ maps, we can construct the corresponding vector in which we put end to end the three radial profiles (of the $T$, $Q_\mathrm{r}$, $U_\mathrm{r}$ stacked images) and the three photometry profiles.
+Using these 100\,000 vectors, we construct a covariance matrix $M_{ij}$, which contain the covariance between any combination of angular scales of any of the $T$/$Q_\mathrm{r}$/$U_\mathrm{r}$ profiles.
+We also derive the correlation matrix $N_{ij}$, defined as $N_{ij} = M_{ij}/\sqrt{M_{ii} M_{jj}}$.

-In the resulting matrices, we look for the existence of significant correlations between a temperature signal with features similar to the GR08 one (i.e. peaking around a scale of $4^\circ$) and a polarization signal at any scale.
+In the resulting matrices, we look for the existence of significant correlations between a temperature signal, with features similar to the GR08 one (i.e., peaking around a scale of $4^\circ$), and a polarization signal at any scale.
 The idea here is that in the simulated maps and associated stacked images that we use here, we can be certain that any stacked signal that arises in temperature is fortuitous and due to primordial anisotropies.
-Starting from this point, the covariance analysis allows us to get a general picture of how a primordial stacked signal in temperature is correlated to its (potential) polarization counterpart.
+Starting from this point of view, the covariance analysis allows us to obtain a general picture of how a primordial stacked signal in temperature is correlated to its (potential) polarization counterpart.
 This provides us with valuable insight when trying to test the hypothesis that the GR08 signal is purely (or partially) primordial.